mirzaghaderi/rtpcr/README.md

 library(rtpcr)
 ```

-Alternatively, the `rtpcr` with the latest changes can be installed by running the following code in your R software:
+Alternatively, the `rtpcr` package with the latest changes can be installed by running the following code in your R software:

 ```r
 # Install from github